ees-ewos/ees-ewos/README.md

 ### Hi there! 👋

 #### 👀 I'm ees-ewos
-- a girl with a love for maths, problem-solving, and learning new things every day
-- aspiring to dive deep into the world of **Computer Science** and explore the endless possibilities it offers
+- a girl in Computer Science

-when I’m not studying, I’m probably listening to K-pop...
+when I’m not studying, I’m probably listening to K-pop or J-pop...

 #### my goals
 - grow as a computer scientist